 |Smart Keyboard Folio 12.9||$199||£199||AU$299|

-As genuinely exciting and notable as this continued evolution of the iPad Pro echoes the familiar pattern of Apple's 2018 iPhones: Faster, larger screens, .
+Right now, the iPad Pro echoes the familiar pattern of Apple's 2018 iPhones: Faster, larger screens, higher prices.
 Six or 12 months from now, if Apple and third-party developers continue to invest in evolving iOS and expanding the universe of available accessories, it could very well unleash the full potential of this amazing device.
-In the meantime, this is more of a niche product for artists and creatives willing to live within its bounds.
-If you'd like a hint of the creative possibilities at a much lower cost, I'd recommend the far less expensive (which works with your old Pencil or the , too).
+(WWDC 2019, likely in June, will be a key waypoint.)
+There's no reason why this hardware couldn't allow greater possibilities.

 Face ID hits the iPad, without the notch: It has Face ID, and the same TrueDepth front-facing camera.
-Whatever you could do with the, XS Max or and its front camera, you can do here.
+Whatever you could do with the iPhone XS, XS Max or XR and its front camera, you can do here.
 Depth-based portrait mode photos look as good as the iPhone, and it can do Animoji and Memoji and other depth-sensing AR.
 Face ID is nearly invisible.
 The camera now fits seamlessly into the narrower bezel around the edge.
 It's hard to even remember where it is sometimes.

 The camera works in landscape and portrait and recognized me quickly.
 Face ID feels like a better fit for tablets, and even better for laptops, but Apple hasn't introduced it to Macs yet.
 I had to bend over or lift the iPad up occasionally for logging into an app, or paying for something on iTunes.
 That's where Face ID can get annoying over Touch ID.

 An amazing screen: The iPad Pro display is lovely.
 It's LCD, not OLED, and its curved corners are engineered similarly to the iPhone XR's LCD screen.
 The display can reach 120Hz ProMotion like last year, which pays off in smooth scrolling, and sometimes in games and animation.
 It's bright and colors look great.
 Technically, the iPhone XS OLED bests it in detail, but this is just as good or better than the iPad Pro's display last year.
 And having a thin tablet that's nearly all screen makes for an eye-catching upgrade.

 Booming audio: The speakers sound fantastic.
 Crisp and loud.
 Last year's iPad sounded great, too.
 Now the speakers boom so loud the entire iPad vibrates at full force.
 It's like holding a speaker cabinet.
 If nothing else, the iPad Pro is a killer TV.